 Ubuntu VM Installation

 Suppose you’d like to use netlab with libvirt[1] or run network devices as containers on a Windows- or MacOS-based computer.
-In that case, you’ll have to run the whole toolchain needed to create networking labs (netlab ⇨ Vagrant ⇨ libvirt ⇨ KVM) within a Linux virtual machine.
+You’ll have to run the whole toolchain needed to create networking labs (netlab ⇨ Vagrant ⇨ libvirt ⇨ KVM) within a Linux virtual machine.

-The easiest way to do that is to create a Ubuntu virtual machine and use the netlab install command within that virtual machine to install the required software packages[2].
+The easiest way to set up your lab environment is to create a Ubuntu virtual machine and use the netlab install command within that virtual machine to install the required software packages[2].
 You could also run netlab on a Ubuntu instance in a public cloud.

 Running Ubuntu VM on a desktop OS